Understanding hardship withdrawals from your 401(k)

 If you are able to repay a loan in a timely manner (i.e., within five years), it might be worthwhile to consider a loan instead of a withdrawal.
 You can also opt for a loan from your 401(k) for the lesser half of your account balance or $50,000.
 However, such loans must be repaid with interest, although that interest will ultimately be returned to your account.
 The loan will convert to a withdrawal if you default on payments.
 This is accompanied by many of the same consequences as taking out a hardship withdrawal to begin with.

-If you are looking for a low-cost, full-service 401(k) for your small or medium business, look no further than Human Interest.
-We offer 401(k) plans that are easy to use and understand, come with affordable and transparent pricing, and are supported by a dedicated account management team.
+If you are looking for a low-cost, full-service 401(k) for your small or medium business, consider Human Interest.
+We offer 401(k) plans that come with affordable and transparent pricing and are easy to use.
 We also provide automated administrative aspects, including enrollment and payroll sync.

 Related Articles